 After experiencing or witnessing a traumatic event, a person may feel out of control or powerless, leading to the development of PTSD.
 War or combat exposure is most popularly linked to PTSD, but childhood or domestic abuse, physical or sexual assault, rape, serious accidents, torture, or natural disasters can also lead to PTSD.

-In short, PTSD can be caused by any experience that the person feels as traumatic, including being threatened with a weapon, difficult experiences at childbirth, losing a loved one, or being admitted to intensive care.
+In short, PTSD can be caused by any experience that the person feels as traumatic, including being threatened with a weapon, having difficult experiences at childbirth, losing a loved one, or being admitted to intensive care.

 Post-Traumatic Stress Disorder & Addiction